Academic Achievement Standards

 ||45 or more

-- Making satisfactory academic progress is also defined as having satisfactorily completed more than 67% of all credits in which students have ever enrolled at Delta College.
+- Making satisfactory academic progress is also defined as having satisfactorily completed more than 67% of all credits in which students have attempted or transferred in.

 - Grades of A, A-, B+, B, B-, C+, C, C-, D+, D, D-, or Pass are considered to be satisfactory completions.

 - Grades of W, WI, NC-No Credit, I-Incomplete, and F-Failure are not considered to be satisfactory completions.

 - For students with repeat grades, the lower grade is considered to be an unsatisfactory completion and the higher grade is considered to be a satisfactory completion.
 All enrolled credits for each class are included in the attempted credits calculation.

 - Satisfactory academic progress also requires that financial aid recipients complete the certificate or associate degree within a time frame which, by federal regulation, is 150% of the published length of the program.
 (Students should consult the Delta College Catalog to find the number of credits required in their certificate or associate degree program, then multiply that number by 1.5 to determine the maximum number of credits.)

 - When students reach the maximum number of credits in their program of study, financial aid will be terminated anytime during the academic school year.